 - Ports: It’s preferable to have the latest HDMI 2.1 certified port on the top-trim TVs.
 HDMI 2.1 can push 4K120fps / 8K60fps, whilst the HDMI 2.0 ports can only drive 4K60fps / 8K30fps content.
 With HDMI 2.1, you also get next-gen features like Variable Refresh Rate (VRR allows the display to dynamically refresh the speed of the frames with respect to the source so that different portions of the game can seamlessly switch to high and low frame rates), Auto Low Latency Mode (ALLM tells the TV to toggle low latency Game mode depending on the content on screen), and Enhanced Audio Return Channel (eARC ensures both in and out of high-bandwidth content through the single cable to and from external soundbar or receiver).
 Rest, you may also want to ensure the presence of a 3.5 jack (if you plan to use a headphone), and an ethernet socket (if you want to connect to the internet directly) in the port area.

-Best Gaming TVs to buy in India
+10 Best TVs for gaming on PS5 and XBOX Series X to buy in India in 2021

 There are TVs from premium to mid-range and much affordable price ranges here.
 Pick one that fits your bill.